 - If your child has a cardiac condition, please ask your cardiologist for the correct antibiotic cover.

 - It is very important that your child is not suffering from a urinary tract infection currently or for the 2 weeks prior to the test.

 - Your child will be requested to take antibiotics the day before, the day of and the day after the examination according to the doctor’s instructions – this is to reduce the risk of Urinary Tract Infection after the procedure.

 - Encourage your child to drink plenty of fluids for 24 hours after the test so as to flush the bladder.

 - Your child may be a little sore when they go to the toilet for the rest of the day, but this sensation will go away quickly.

 - Urine might be bloodstained in the 24 hours following the test, but it will return to normal.

-- If your child is unwell, such as a fever, continuous bloodstained urine or blood clot, you should take your child to see your GP or attend The Children’s Hospital at Westmead or Sydney Children’s Hospital Randwick, Emergency Departments.
+- If your child is unwell, such as a fever, continuous bloodstained urine or blood clot, you should take your child to see your GP or attend The Children’s Hospital at Westmead or Sydney Children’s Hospital Randwick Emergency Departments.

-- MCU can be an uncomfortable procedure for older children because of the lack of privacy and the need to urinate while laying on a table.
+- MCU can be an uncomfortable procedure for older children because of the lack of privacy and the need to urinate while lying on a table.
 Nitrous oxide is available for children 1-2 years and older.

 - You may ask your doctor if your child is medically suitable for nitrous oxide so the referring doctor may request MCU with nitrous oxide on the request form.